Dallas Mavericks: Ownership and management

+Donald Carter purchased the Dallas Mavericks for $12 million in 1980.
+Developer Ross Perot Jr. and car dealer David McDavid purchased a 67% interest in the Mavericks from Carter on May 1, 1996, valuing the team at $125 million.
+Carter and other limited partners kept a 33% stake.
+After the sale, head coach Dick Motta was removed from his role but remained an advisor.
+Perot beat out a similar bid by businessman Tom Hicks, who had purchased the Dallas Stars in January 1996.
+According to the New York Daily News, Carter wanted to sell the team because he didn't want to fire his friend Dick Motta.

 Mark Cuban purchased a majority stake in the Mavericks for $285 million from Ross Perot Jr. in 2000.

 On December 27, 2023, casino magnates Miriam Adelson and Patrick Dumont acquired a 69% majority stake in the team at a franchise valuation of between $3.8 billion and $3.9 billion.
 Cuban retained 27% ownership and operational oversight of the team.
 Dumont replaced Cuban as the team's governor on the NBA Board of Governors, and the Adelson and Dumont families would have final say over all business and basketball decisions.
 Adelson funded the purchase by selling $2 billion of stock in Las Vegas Sands Corporation and with additional cash on hand.
 As part of the purchase, four minority shareholders were bought out, except for Mary Stanton who kept her 4% stake in the franchise.

 Cuban's nearly 23-year tenure as owner and governor was the longest and most successful in team history.
 During the Cuban era, the Mavericks' record was 1,152–782, with 18 playoff berths, and the 2011 NBA championship.